-Tip: Each group can have one or more elements placed in the order they will be played on air.
+Tip: Each group can have one or more elements placed in the order they are played on air.
 Elements can also be assigned to the channel where they are to appear.

-- 2. The first element in each channel will be selected when the operator clicks a group (story). - 3.
-All the selected elements can now be played out or armed by clicking Take Selected or Arm - 4.
+- 2. The first element in each channel is selected when the operator clicks a group (story). - 3.
+All the selected elements can now be played out or armed by clicking Take Selected or Arm Selected. - 4.
 The selection now jumps to the next element in each group. - 5.
 When this procedure is repeated, Viz Multiplay can be used as a tool for sequential playout of elements ordered in a story-centric fashion.

-Tip: There should always be a preset on air when using Viz Multiplay with video wall presets.
+🗸 🍑 Tip: There should always be a preset on air when using Viz Multiplay with video wall presets.
 The preset element plays out in the middle layer on the main channel of the renderer (normally host:6100).
-The GFX channels will not show without a preset On Air.
+The GFX channels do not show without a preset On Air.

-3.6.4 Transitioning Content between Armed and Program
+4.12.5 Swapping Content between Armed and Program

 It's possible to test content that you plan to play out on the actual video wall itself.
 You can do this by exchanging (swapping) the content in both columns.
 For instance, the Multiplay operator can prepare a set of media elements in the Armed column for playout when the wall is off air.
-If the Extra Armed button TRANS has been enabled, you can test the content on the wall by clicking the TRANS ALL button.
+If the Extra Armed button SWAP has been enabled, you can test the content on the wall by clicking the SWAP ALL button.

-Any content currently in the Armed column will play out on the wall, while the media elements currently playing out on the wall will move to the Armed column.
-When the operator sees that everything is okay, a new click on the TRANS ALL button will toggle the content back again.
-The wall will then resume playing out the content from a minute ago, and the Armed column will once again contain the media elements that are ready to be played on air.
+Any content currently in the Armed column is play out on the wall, while the media elements currently playing out on the wall move to the Armed column.
+When the operator sees that everything is okay, a new click on the SWAP ALL button toggles the content back again.
+The wall resumes playing out the content from a minute ago, and the Armed column contains once again, the media elements that are ready to be played on air.